DinoChiesa/Apigee-Audit-Watcher/README.md

 * The tool can watch only a single organization

 * There is no good way to provide credentials beyond using .netrc.
-A good way to solve this is to run this as an appengine app and use a service-account with implicit access to the Apigee org, but that works only in Apigee ng SaaS or Apigee hybrid.
+A good way to solve this would be to run this as an appengine app and use a service-account with implicit access to the Apigee org.
+But Service Accounts work only in Apigee X or Apigee hybrid.
+And in X or hybrid, we have eventarc for triggering events from Apigee, so the need for this watcher script may be lower.